 For each AI system identified, determine whether it falls under one of the eight high-risk categories in Annex III.
 Consider both direct use cases and indirect impacts — a system that feeds into a hiring decision, even indirectly, may qualify.

-Systems that do not fall under Annex III may still have transparency obligations (Article 50) or require registration if the provider has classified them as non-high-risk under the Article 6(3) exception (Article 49(2)).
+Systems that do not fall under Annex III may still have transparency obligations (Article 50, applying 2 August 2026 — unchanged by the trilogue) or require registration if the provider has classified them as non-high-risk under the Article 6(3) exception (Article 49(2)).

 For each high-risk system, prepare the mandatory technical documentation under Annex IV.
 This is the most resource-intensive step, requiring input from engineering, data science, legal, and compliance teams.
 Documentation must cover system design, training data governance, risk management, testing methodology, and human oversight measures.